Comments ▾

 Leave running on battery.
 Pull /beacons.csv over USB-serial (or by re-flashing with a “read LittleFS” sketch) when done.

-If Jeff wants to use deauth in the lab but eliminate the risk of accidentally targeting a third-party network: fork Spacehuhn, gate the attack engine on a hardcoded MAC allowlist.
+To use deauth in the lab while eliminating the risk of accidentally targeting a third-party network: fork Spacehuhn and gate the attack engine on a hardcoded MAC allowlist.

 Pseudo-diff against Spacehuhn Attack.cpp (you’d patch the actual file in the cloned repo):